narmada22/noipduc/README.md

 # noipduc
 A Dynamic Update Client for use with NoIP.com's DDNS service.
 Written in python.

-Note: This program is written for python 2.7, and a shebang pointing to /usr/bin/python.
+Note: This program is written for python 2.7, and has a shebang pointing to /usr/bin/python.
 Modifications will currently be needed for use with python 3.0 or installations with python located elsewhere.

 2015 06 09: